No. 7 Flying Training School RAF: Related units

 The unit was formed on 31 July 1978 at RAF Lossiemouth with Hawker Hunters and Jet Provosts until 1 April 1981 when it was disbanded.
 The unit was reformed from the Chivenor detachment of No. 1 Tactical Weapons Unit as part of No. 11 Group RAF which included No. 63 Squadron RAF.
-No. 151 Squadron RAF joined during September 1981 and was disbanded on 1 April 1992 to become 7 FTS.
+No. 151 Squadron RAF joined during September 1981 and was disbanded while under the command of RAF Strike Command on 1 April 1992 to become 7 FTS.